otto-de/api-guidelines/content/guidelines/030_REST-GUIDELINES/005_Authorization/010_OAuth-2.0/index.md

 - payload (containing, among other things, the expiration date and scope(s) of the token) and
 - signature to allow decentralized verification of said payload

-`Note`{ label } You can find examples, a validator and a collection of libraries for different languages as well as runtime environments at [jwt.io](https://jwt.io/).
+You can find examples, a validator and a collection of libraries for different languages as well as runtime environments at [jwt.io](https://jwt.io/).

 ### Example Token